slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A memorandum is written not to inform the reader, but to protect the writer."
 -- Dean Acheson [1893]*

+> *"If a business man makes a mistake, he suffers the consequences.
+If a bureaucrat makes a mistake, you suffer the consequences."
+-- Ayn Rand [1905]*

 > *"A government that is big enough to give you all you want is big enough to take it all away."
 -- Barry Goldwater [1909]*